gurpreet2301/ACENET_Summer_School_MPI/_episodes/07-reduction.md

 teaching: 15
 exercises: 10
 questions:
-- What is the smart way to do global sums and the like in MPI?
+- What is the best way to do global sums and the like in MPI?
 objectives:
 - Write code to global minimum, mean (from sum), and maximum with basic functions
 - Do the same with higher-level functions and compare